DylanMeeus/springboot_jwt_blog/_posts/2016-02-19-12-steps-to-a-faster-web-app.markdown

 ## Introduction
 Optimizing web apps can be an arduous job.
 Not only web apps are split in client-side and server-side components, but they are also usually built using diverse technology stacks: there's the database, the backend components (which are usually built on a stack of different technologies as well), the frontend (HTML + JavaScript + CSS + transpilers).
 Runtimes are diverse too: iOS, Android, Chrome, Firefox, Edge.
 If you come from a different, monolithic platform, where optimization is usually done against a single target (and even a single version of that target), you will probably reason this is much more complex task.
 This can be correct.
 There are, however, common optimization guidelines that go a long way into improving an app.
 We will explore these guidelines in the following sections.

+> A Bing study found that a 10ms increase in page load time costs the site $250K in revenue annually.
+- Rob Trace and David Walp, Senior Program Managers at Microsoft

 ### Premature Optimization?
 The hard thing about optimization is finding the right point in the development life-cycle to do it.
 Donald Knuth famously said *"premature optimization is the root of all evil"*.
 The reasoning behind these words is quite simple: it is quite easy to loose time gaining that last 1% of performance in places where it won't make a significant impact.
 At the same time, some optimizations hinder readability or maintainability, or even introduce newer bugs.
 In other words, optimization should not be considered a "means to get the best performance out of an application", but "the search for the *right way* to optimize an app and get the *biggest benefits*".
 In other words, blind optimization can result in lost productivity and small gains.
 Keep this in mind when applying the following tips.
 Your biggest friend is the profiler: find the performance hotspots you can optimize to get the biggest improvements without impairing the development or maintainability of your app.